Getting to Tanzania

 What to do in Tanzania other than hiking or animal pursuits

 ***Zanzibar culture, beaches and diving.

-Legendary *Lake Victoria, source of the Nile, is in Tanzania's northwest, traversing into Uganda and Kenya.
-This is Africa's largest expanse of freshwater but surrounded mostly by mankind these days and inhabited by decreasing numbers of fish and increasing numbers of malarial mosquitoes and bilharzial snails as the lake's eco-system gives up under the weight of human demands.
+*Legendary Lake Victoria, source of the Nile, is in Tanzania’s northwest and also borders Uganda and Kenya.
+This is Africa’s largest expanse of freshwater but surrounded mostly by mankind these days and inhabited by decreasing numbers of fish and increasing numbers of malarial mosquitoes and bilharzial snails as the lake’s eco-system gives up under the weight of human demands.

 Victoria’s premier (Tanzania) tourist destination is Mwanza port, convenient for visiting the primitive islands of Ukerewe and Ukara, the Sukuma Museum (Tanzania’s largest tribe are the Sukuma) and even Serengeti National Park, just 5km from the lake.
 Surrounded by rocky hills Mwanza is Tanzania’s second-largest city and the core of the lake area.

 Matemwe Beach on Zanzibar Island.
 Photo by Olivier Lejad.

 **Dar es Salaam (aka Dar, or Bongo by locals, possibly because bongs are always on the go) is not the capital of the country (which is dull Dodoma) but a large, lively and cosmopolitan port city throbbing with African music, an eclectic nightlife that rivals any in East Africa, good food, great shopping in the Kariakoo Market, a couple of small but worthwhile museums and even some fine beaches.